 Repair or replace your failing AC?

 While many of these problems are small fixes, some of them could come with hefty price tags for repair.
 If your system is older, you may need to decide if it’s worth investing a large amount to fix a system that may break down again soon.
 Compounding that problem in the fact that the refrigerant used in many older units (called R22 or Freon) is being discontinued in a couple of years.
-If your system uses R22, you’ll need to replace it before long anyway.
+If your system uses R22, chances are you’ll need to replace it before long anyway.
 (Learn more: How will the R22 Refrigerant Phase Out Impact Your AC)

 How to prevent problems like your AC not blowing